mapbox/node-cpp-skel/docs/extended-tour.md

 # Clang Tools

-This skeleton uses two clang llvm tools for automated formatting and static fixes.
+This skeleton uses two clang/llvm tools for automated formatting and static fixes.

 Each of these tools run within their own [Travis jobs](https://github.com/mapbox/node-cpp-skel/blob/master/.travis.yml).
 You can disable these Travis jobs if you'd like, by commenting them out in `.travis.yml`.
 This may be necessary if you're porting this skel into an already-existing project that triggers tons of clang-tidy errors, and you'd like to work through them gradually while still actively iterating on other parts of your code.